giantswarm/upgrade-schedule-operator/README.md

 - [`event-exporter-app`](https://github.com/giantswarm/event-exporter-app) for exporting the upgrade events and notifying stakeholders in their slack channel.
   This requires adding a token for the slack channels (using `Giant Swarm Cluster Upgrade` app in slack) to the MC config if it is not there yet.
-- [`aws-admission-controller`](https://github.com/giantswarm/aws-admission-controller) to validate the format of the upgrade annotations.
+- [`aws-admission-controller`](https://github.com/giantswarm/aws-admission-controller) (AWS MCs only) to validate the format of the upgrade annotations.
+  This could be added to another validating webhook.
+- [`azure-admission-controller`](https://github.com/giantswarm/azure-admission-controller) (Azure MCs only) to validate the format of the upgrade annotations.
   This could be added to another validating webhook.
 - [`cluster-operator`](https://github.com/giantswarm/cluster-operator) that carries out the actual upgrading process and emits upgrade events on the cluster.
   This could be added to another controller.